(1) SHORT TITLE.—This section shall be known and may be cited as the “Drug-Free Workplace Act.”

-(f) “Job applicant” means a person who has applied for a special risk or safety-sensitive position with an employer and has been offered employment conditioned upon successfully passing a drug test.
+(f) “Job applicant” means a person who has applied for a position with an employer and has been offered employment conditioned upon successfully passing a drug test.

-(g) “Employee” means any person who works for salary, wages, or other remuneration for an employer.
+(g) “Employee” means a person who works for salary, wages, or other remuneration for an employer.

-(h) “Employer” means any agency within state government that employs individuals for salary, wages, or other remuneration.
+(h) “Employer” means an agency within state government that employs individuals for salary, wages, or other remuneration.

 1. Observable phenomena while at work, such as direct observation of drug use or of the physical symptoms or manifestations of being under the influence of a drug.

 2. Abnormal conduct or erratic behavior while at work or a significant deterioration in work performance.